An Efficient Algorithm for Elastic I-optimal Design of Generalized Linear Models: The EI-Optimality Criterion for GLM

 where $F_{\IMSE}$ is the probability distribution induced by probability measure $\nu$. \end{defn}

-The classical I-optimality for linear models is defined as the average variance of response over the experimental region $\Omega$ \cite{atkinson2014optimal}:
+The classical I-optimality for linear models is defined as the average variance of response over the experimental region $\Omega$ (\citeO{atkinson2014optimal}):

 where $F_{\unif}$ is the uniform distribution on $\Omega$, $\hat{\mu}$ and $\mu$ are the fitted mean response and true mean response of the linear model, respectively.
 Obviously, the I-optimality $I(\xi)$ is a special case of EI-optimality in \eqref{Res-IMSEdef} with $\nu$ chosen to be the uniform probability measure.
-A similar criterion on average prediction variance involving a probability distribution was briefly mentioned in one sentence in chapter 10.6 of \cite{06atk}, but has not received much attention.
+In \citeI{06atk} (Chapter 10.6), the author briefly mentioned a similar criterion on average prediction variance involving a probability distribution, without theoretical investigation and efficient algorithms.
 Here, we formally propose the EI-optimality and discuss in detail about its advantages.
-By introducing the probability measure $\nu$, the EI-optimatliy is more flexible to assist practical applications in several scenarios: (1) the responses corresponding to different values of $\vx$ are of different importance; (2) the responses corresponding to $\vx$ on a subregion $\Omega_C$ are of particular interest; (3) the responses corresponding to finite number of $\vx$ values are of interest.
-It is worth pointing out that when $\nu$ is chosen to be the Dirac measure that puts a unit mass at $\vx_0$ that maximizes $\E\left[(\hat{\mu}(\vx)-\mu(\vx))^2\right]$ is of interest, i.e., $\E\left[(\hat{\mu}(\vx_0)-\mu(\vx_0))^2\right] = \sup\limits_{\vx\in\Omega}\,\,\, \E\left[(\hat{\mu}(\vx)-\mu(\vx))^2\right]$, the $\EI(\xi,\vbeta,F_{\IMSE})$ becomes the G-optimality \cite{06atk} that focuses on the maximum variance of the mean response.
+By introducing the probability measure $\nu$, the EI-optimatliy is more flexible to assist practical applications in several scenarios: (1) the responses corresponding to $\vx$ on a subregion $\Omega_C$ are of particular interest; (2) the responses corresponding to different values of $\vx$ are of different importance; (3) the responses corresponding to finite number of $\vx$ values are of interest.
+It is worthy to point out that when $\nu$ is chosen to be the Dirac measure that puts a unit mass at $\vx_0$ that maximizes $\E\left[(\hat{\mu}(\vx)-\mu(\vx))^2\right]$, i.e., $\E\left[(\hat{\mu}(\vx_0)-\mu(\vx_0))^2\right] = \sup\limits_{\vx\in\Omega}\,\,\, \E\left[(\hat{\mu}(\vx)-\mu(\vx))^2\right]$, the $\EI(\xi,\vbeta,F_{\IMSE})$ becomes the G-optimality (\citeO{06atk}) that focuses on the maximum variance of the mean response.

 Under the context of generalized linear models, the fitted mean response $\hat{\mu}(\vx) = h^{-1}\left(\hat{\vbeta}^T\vg(\vx)\right)$ can be expanded around the true mean response $\mu(\vx) = h^{-1}\left(\vbeta^T\vg(\vx)\right)$ using Taylor expansion, which is